-Whenever you hear the name of Mashhad city, you may probably think of the most religious and boring city of Iran.
+Whenever you hear the name of Mashhad city, you may probably think of the most religious and boring city in Iran.
 But the truth is that there are a lot of fascinating and interesting places waiting for you.
 Mashhad, the capital of Razavi Khorasan province, is a vast and beautiful region located in the northeast part of Iran.
 This holy city is famous for the production of the best quality saffron in the world, it is also the most popular souvenir among its visitors that everybody loves.
 Mashhad is the only city in Iran that has millions of visitors each year and it’s the most crowded city on holidays.
 You can start your trip from The Holy Shrine of Imam Reza to expansive green valleys in Chalidareh to keep an amazing time for keeping in memory.
 We wish you a spiritual and memorable experience in this holy city of Iran.
-For more information on religious tours to Iran, please do not hesitate to contact us at firstname.lastname@example.org.
+For more information on religious tours to Iran, please do not hesitate to contact us at email@example.com.

 Imam Reza Holy Shrine

 If you are looking for a spiritual overhauling experience, the holiest site in Iran, the place where you can find God reflected in your heart without any shadow, is The Holy Shrine of Imam Reza.
 Imam Reza is the only Imam being buried in Iran therefore his tomb is so respectful among Muslims.
 Many Iranians and tourists from nearby countries spend some days in Mashhad to visit the tomb of Imam Reza, especially on some holidays like his birth or death dates or even Ramadan, the shrine will be so crowded but it can be visited any time of the year.
 The shrine contains the mausoleum of the 8th Shia Imam, The Goharshad Mosque, the Library, a dining hall, vast prayer halls for pilgrims, and museums such as carpet and coin collections.
 You can find ancient coins from the Sasanid dynasty or medals dedicated to the shrine by famous athletes like Takhti; a great and popular wrestler.
 Non-Muslims can enter the shrine, but they won’t be allowed to approach Imam’s tomb.
 Women are supposed to wear a hijab and chador to enter the shrine.
 It’s better to visit here with a local guide to comply with the local customs and rules.
 There will also be a fast inspection for men and women separately.
-The efforts of volunteered workers while placing and handling the carpets with love and care to prepare high standards of respect for visitors are admiring.
+The efforts of volunteered workers while placing and handling the carpets with love and care to prepare high standards of respect for visitors are admirable.
 The shrine has got a unique and rich interior that has been built more than a hundred years ago.
 Mirror and tile works, form a dreamy image to fondle eyes.
-The golden dome and the blue background of walls.
+The golden dome and the blue background of the walls.
 This shrine is an architectural treasure.
 Every corner of it has its own spectacular design.
-For keeping an unforgettable memory of your trip to Mashhad, visit the holy shrine at evening prayers and spend some time by the fountain and watch the white heavenly pigeons flying above the shrine.
+For keeping an unforgettable memory of your trip to Mashhad, visit the holy shrine during evening prayers and spend some time by the fountain and watch the white heavenly pigeons flying above the shrine.

 Goharshad Mosque can be accessed from one of the courtyards of the Holy Shrine and now is a part of the shrine itself.
 This architectural masterpiece has a great history behind it; the mosque was built by the order of King Shahrokh’s wife, Goharshad, back in the Timurid dynasty.
 The colors used in Goharshad Mosque designs are the first thing to capture your eyes.
-You can take a moment to appreciate the beautiful artwork from the Timurid era; the Iranian tiles and plastering work, the shining mirrors on interior ceilings, the merging minarets on both sides of the iwan, raised from the ground are all samples of Iranian and Islamic architecture.
+You can take a moment to appreciate the beautiful artwork from the Timurid era; the Iranian tiles and plastering work, the shining mirrors on interior ceilings, and the merging minarets on both sides of the iwan, raised from the ground are all samples of Iranian and Islamic architecture.

 You can use Mashhad BRT or Metro systems.
 If you’re using BRT buses, you can reach the shrine from anywhere in Mashhad.
-You can get off any station at Imam Reza boulevard, Tabarsi St. or Beit-al Moghadas St. in case of using the metro, take Shohada or 17 Shahrivar metro station to access Imam Reza Holy Shrine.
+You can get off any station at Imam Reza boulevard, Tabarsi St., or Beit-al Moghadas St. in case of using the metro, take Shohada or 17 Shahrivar metro station to access Imam Reza Holy Shrine.

 Opening hours: 24 hours